ploeh/Hyprlinkr/ReadMe.markdown

 Hyprlinkr
 =========
 Hyprlinkr is a small and very focused helper library for the ASP.NET Web API.
 It does one thing only: it creates URIs according to the application's route configuration in a type-safe manner.

+It works with both ASP.NET Web API 1 and ASP.NET Web 2.

 Example
 -------
 Imagine that you're using the standard route configuration created by the Visual Studio project template: